jesscoppersmith/P-inhibens_genome_comparison/README.md

 Output from this step included a fasta formated file with one entry pergenome, the sequence of which is the concatenation of all persistent proteins that have been back translated into nucleotide using the gene files from the annotate step.

+To get strain names in the alignment file, in place of the PanACoTA created names, I duplicate the alignment file and utelized vi in the command line to replace them with their associated strain names.

 ## PanACoTA tree

-Infer a tree from the alignment file created in the previous step in Newick format.
+Infer a tree from the strain name containing alignment file created in the previous step in Newick format.

 ```bash
 PanACoTA tree -a $ALIGN_FILE -o $OUT_DIR --boot 1000 --threads $threads